manzik/cmdbench/README.md

     - `get_averages()`
       Returns the average for all types of value over different iterations.
 Also calculates the average of the time series data.
     - `get_statistics()`
-      Returns different statistics (mean, stdev, min, max) for all types of value over different iterations.
+      Returns different statistics (mean, stdev, min, max) for all types of values over different iterations.
     - `get_resources_plot(width: int, height: int)`
       Returns matplotlib figure object of CPU and Memory usage of target process over time which can be viewed in an ipython notebook or be saved to an image file.
     - `add_benchmark_result(adding_result: BenchmarkResults)`